aburk3/top_startups_cli/README.md

 ## Usage

-To run this gem, can type into the terminal/command prompt:
+To run this gem, you can type into the terminal/command prompt:

   `ruby bin/top-startups`

 ## Development